duncanmcclean/duplicator/README.md

 Duplicator makes it painless for content editors to duplicate existing entries, terms & assets from within the Statamic Control Panel.

+If you want to learn how Duplicator works under the hood, I've written [a blog post just for you](https://duncanmcclean.com/under-the-hood-of-the-duplicator-addon?ref=duplicator-readme).

 ## Installation

 First, require Duplicator as a Composer dependency: